 Track Listing: We Are the Moles / Acid Test / Fanfare / Drone / Bubble and Squeak / Mole in a Hole / Happy / Gallimaufry / Organ Grinder / Quartet / Slumgullion / Salmagundi / Christmas Time

 Cop was released online on the (now defunct) Garageband website, and garnered some praise, but this became the last output of the Yammer project.
-Available at Bandcamp.
+Now available at Bandcamp.